Security Features Deployment

 Agent Name

-An agent name can be defined by using the following flag:
+An initial agent name can be set using the following property:

 Backup Directory